- What happens to your body after 3 weeks of no alcohol?

 - What are the first signs of liver damage from alcohol?

-- Is 2 glasses of wine a day too much?
+- Is getting drunk once a week too much?

 What happens to your body after 3 weeks of no alcohol?